The W-Word, As In “We Are Not Amused”

 Bottom line: We’re busy people here.
 Keep it simple — don’t get in your own way.
 And if you really feel you need a euphemism, be brave: invent one.

-3 comments for “The W-Word, As In “We Are Not Amused”
+3 thoughts on “The W-Word, As In “We Are Not Amused””

 Thank you! for mentioning the infantilizing of certain words, particularly on restaurant menus that cause me lose my appetite.
 At first, “veggies” was cute when said by gay men who were deliberately going for the campy affect.
 However, now that some 30 years have passed, I’m over it.